On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

 \end{thm} To interpret the result, consider a situation where there are a fixed number of interaction and main effects of fixed size, so in particular \eqref{eq:int-norm_fix} holds.
+Then treating $b$ as fixed, the optimal $L$, $L^*=O(\sqrt{q^2 n/\sigma})$.
 If $n, q $ and $p$ increase by collecting new data and adding uninformative variables, then in order for the MSPE to vanish asymptotically, we require $q^2 / n \to 0$.
 Compare this to the corresponding requirement of OLS applied to $\mb X$, that $p^2 / n \to 0$.
 Particularly in situations of increasing variable sparseness, as discussed in Section~\ref{sec:main_OLS_MSPE}, this can amount to a large statistical advantage.

 The computational gains can be equally great.
-In the situation considered here, the optimal dimension $L^*=O(q\sqrt{n})$.
 If, for example, $n \approx q^2$, then $L^*=O(q^2)$.
 If ridge regression were applied to $\mb X$ augmented by $O(p^2)$ interaction terms, the number of operations required would be $O(p^2 q^4)$; OLS using $\mb S$ has complexity $O(q^6)$.
-If instead $n \approx p^2$, then regression with explicitly coded interaction terms would have complexity $O(p^6)$, whilst with the compressed data this would be reduced to $O(p^4 q^2)$ .
+If instead $n \approx p^2$, then regression with explicitly coded interaction terms would have complexity $O(p^6)$, whilst with the compressed data this would be reduced to $O(p^4 q^2)$.